K (TV series): Anime

 The anime began airing on October 5, 2012.
 The anime has been licensed by Viz Media in North America and by Madman Entertainment in Australia.
 It was also being streamed on VizAnime video site.
 The opening theme song is "KINGS" by Angela and the ending theme song is "Tsumetai Heya, Hitori" (冷たい部屋、一人) by Mikako Komatsu.
 Insert songs include "Circle of Friends" by Yūki Kaji and "Itsuka no Zero Kara" (いつかのゼロから) by Angela.
 The anime has a movie sequel released in 2014.
 Viz has also licensed the second season.

 Film

-It was announced that there will be a sequel to the anime series in the form of a film.
+In May 2013, a sequel to the anime series in the form of a film was announced.
 The movie was released on July 12, 2014.
 Its title is "K: Missing Kings" and includes a new character Mishakuji Yukari.
 The movie takes place one year after anime in the summer.
 Viz Media has licensed the movie.

-It was announced that there will be a six-part film series, titled "K: Seven Stories" and was released between July 7, 2018 and December 1, 2018.
+In April 2017, a six-part film series, titled "K: Seven Stories", was announced. and was released between July 7, 2018, and December 1, 2018.
 Viz Media has licensed the film series.